OctopusDeploy/docs/docs/projects/version-control/config-as-code-reference.md

 ### Default Branch Name

 The _Default Branch Name_ is the branch on which the Octopus configuration will be written.
-It is the also the default branch which will be used in various situations, for example
+It is the also the default branch which will be used in various situations, for example:

 - When users view the project's deployment process for the first time in the Octopus UI, this is the initially selected branch
 - When creating releases, this will be the branch selected initially